aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 Packaging without a bundler does not require additional tools installed on the development environment or CI systems, as it can just work with NPM.

-Packaging with a bundler requires installing additional tools (eg `esbuild`).

 #### handling local dependencies

 Packaging without a bundler requires complex